Cisco IOS and Radius

 cisco-avpair = "shell:cmd=show"

-would do the trick to authorize the "show" command.
-EXCEPT that there is a tiny note for the commands "cmd" and "cmd-arg" saying that they cannot be used for encapsulation in the Vendor-Specific space.
+would work to authorize the "show" command.
+However, there is a note for the commands "cmd" and "cmd-arg" stating that they cannot be used for encapsulation in the Vendor-Specific space.

-These two are the ONLY ones.
-Since it’s just about parsing the string content of cisco-avpair at the router side, there is absolutely no technical reason why these two wouldn’t go through.
-The only explanation then is that this is a deliberate step by Cisco to make sure that TACACS+ is "superior" to RADIUS by arbitrarily cutting down functionality.
+These two commands are the ONLY ones.
+Since it’s just about parsing the string content of cisco-avpair at the router side, there is absolutely no technical reason why these two commands won’t go through.
+The only explanation is that this is a deliberate design choice by Cisco ensuring that TACACS+ is "superior" to RADIUS by arbitrarily cutting down functionality.

 IOS 12.x